 The solution to this problem is not simply to increase waste management charges to a higher flat rate; as in that case the waste generator still faces zero costs at the margin for generating additional waste.
 Instead, the solution is to charge variable rates, based on the quantity of waste collected (i.e. volumetric tariffs or "pay-as-you-throw" (PAYT)).
 Quantities should ideally be assessed based on weight; although where this is not feasible, a proxy (such as the number of standard-sized containers or bags) can be used (in which case the container or bag in question should be sufficiently small so as to ensure that there are still incentives to reduce waste generation at the margin).
-This will give the household an incentive to avoid higher charges by reducing waste generation or separating waste for recycling, and possibly even to alter purchasing patterns toward products with less packaging (or recyclable packaging)^{16,17}.
-In other words, volumetric tariffs not only encourage recycling as an alternative to having waste collected for disposal to landfill, but they can also encourage households to reduce the amount of waste generated in the first place.
+This will give the household an incentive to avoid higher charges by reducing waste generation or separating waste for recycling, and possibly even to alter purchasing patterns toward products with less packaging (or recyclable packaging) In other words, volumetric tariffs not only encourage recycling as an alternative to having waste collected for disposal to landfill, but they can also encourage households to reduce the amount of waste generated in the first place.

 Volumetric tariffs on their own will not necessarily reflect the external costs associated with waste generation.
-Ideally, volumetric tariffs should consist of two components; one aimed at ensuring full financial cost recovery of services, and a second component reflecting external costs (the second component would essentially be a Pigouvian tax aimed at internalising environmental externalities).
+Ideally, volumetric tariffs should consist of two components; one aimed at ensuring fuli financial cost recovery of services, and a second component reflecting external costs (the second component would essentially be a Pigouvian tax aimed at internalising environmental externalities).
 In addition, higher charges should apply to the collection of hazardous wastes, so as to stimulate a change in the composition of waste toward less hazardous forms of waste.
-18

 Alternatively, external costs can be addressed at the disposal stage through disposal taxes, e.g. through a tax on landfilling (over-and-above landfill tipping fees) or incineration, rather than at the collection stage.
 For example, the external costs of disposal to landfill (including social and environmental impacts, such as air, water and soil pollution) are not currently built into landfill tipping fees.
-Need to address this through correct pricing that reflects the undesirable social costs of non-landfill disposal and disincentives generating too much waste.
 The result is an artificially low cost of landfilling, which makes recycling and recovery unattractive alternatives.
-Landfill taxes reflecting these external costs would raise the costs associated with landfilling, thereby creating incentives to seek alternatives19.
-Institutional environment/ regulations should ensure that the alternatives to landfilling are not waste dumps in open spaces.
-Thus robust complementary regulatory standards are needed.
+Landfill taxes reflecting these external costs would raise the costs associated with landfilling, thereby creating incentives to seek alternatives.